 An in-roof PV system integrates with the roof.
-Solar shingles and solar panel in-roof installations have started gaining traction.
+Solar shingles and solar panels in-roof installations have started gaining traction.

 While more expensive than on-roof installs, they increase the visual appeal of residential solar.
 In-roof systems work best for new builds or homes that need reroofing.

 Flat Roof Systems

 A flat roof PV system can align for optimum sun orientation and tilt.
 However, the roof structure has to withstand the extra weight.
 The frames needed can also make them more expensive, and they require planning permission.

 Ballast arrays are panels held in place by concrete blocks instead of penetrating the roof.
 This type of installation works best for homes with flat roofs.

 A ballast installation functions the same way as other rooftop installations.
 However, if the installer doesn’t use high-quality cement blocks, they could deteriorate faster.
 If the concrete breaks, the solar panels don’t have anything holding them down, resulting in other problems.

 A ground-mounted system doesn’t require a roof for installation.
 It’s ideal for larger systems or homes with limited space.

 This installation type mounts PV panels to frames on the ground.
 The system can align for optimum orientation and tilt angle.
 However, it costs more to install.